 Dr. Mehra has received numerous awards including Associated Professional Sleep Societies Young Investigator Award, American Heart Association National Scientist Development Award, American College of Chest Physicians-Associated Subspecialty Professors T. Franklin Williams Scholar Award, Central Society of Clinical Research Career Development and Young Investigator Awards, American Federation for Medical Research Scholar Award, Best Doctors designation in Pulmonary Medicine and Sleep Medicine 2011-2014 and Women Faculty of School of the School of Medicine Junior and Mid-Career Faculty Career Development Awards.

-Dr. Mehra has mentored over 25 trainees, has over 90 publications including author of the UpToDate sleep and cardiovascular disease section, original investigations, reviews, editorials and chapters in high impact journal such as the New England Journal of Medicine, American Journal of Respiratory and Critical Care Medicine and Circulation.
+Dr. Mehra has mentored over 25 trainees, has over 90 publications including author of the UpToDate sleep and cardiovascular disease section, original investigations, reviews, editorials and chapters in high impact journals such as the New England Journal of Medicine, American Journal of Respiratory and Critical Care Medicine and Circulation.
 She is involved in media relations to increase awareness of sleep disorders, has appeared on numerous national news broadcasts and has been an invited lecturer on a national and international level.